Fusion-Power-Plant-Framework/bluemira/documentation/source/conventions.rst

 ``Bluemira`` uses a conventional right-handed Cartesian coordinate convention for all geometry.

 Occasionally, for certain modules and calculations, a quasi-toroidal coordinate system and a cylindrical coordinate system are used.
-Note that to facilitate conversion between, the the radial coordinate in the cylindrical coordinate system are denoted with :math:`x` and not :math:`r` for the radial coordinate.
+Note that to facilitate conversion between the systems, the radial coordinate in the cylindrical coordinate system is denoted with :math:`x` and not :math:`r`.

 .. figure:: coordinate_systems.png
     :name: fig:coordinates

     The three different coordinate systems used in the ``bluemira`` framework: right-handed Cartesian coordinate system (:math:`x, y, z`, black), quasi-toroidal coordinate system (:math:`r, \theta, \phi`, red), and cylindrical coordinate system (:math:`x, \phi, z`, blue).

 Unit convention
 ^^^^^^^^^^^^^^^